388 King George Rd, Brantford, ON, N3T 5L8

 Some dealers won’t do the deal there and then but will continue over email.
 Don’t buy into this as it generally doesn’t go well.
 People are braver over email and don’t always deal fairly, so try to get the deal done while you’re sitting face to face.

 If you drive a high mileage car, don’t automatically assume it isn’t worth anything or won’t be sellable, as it isn’t true.
-Some cars can do a quarter million kilometres without breaking a sweat, while others can barely make 100,000.
+Some cars can do a quarter million kilometers without breaking a sweat, while others can barely make 100,000.

 Know your car and know its capabilities so you don’t get sold short.

-Fix broken bulbs and cracked lights, make sure tires are in good condition, repair dents and scratches and do what you can to improve the condition of your car without spending too much money.
+Fix broken bulbs and cracked lights, make sure tires are in good condition, repair dents and scratches, and do what you can to improve the condition of your car without spending too much money.

-Even if it doesn’t improve the offer, it should improve the likelihood of getting one!
+Even if it doesn’t improve the offer, it should improve the likelihood of getting one.